 An interactive map with data for your water system is available at: fortress.wa.gov/doh/swap/

 WHERE YOUR WATER COMES FROM

-Your water comes from three wells (groundwater).
-The water is pumped into the system from these three wells, which range in depth from 192 to 258 feet.
+Your water comes from two wells (groundwater).
+The water is pumped into the system from these two wells, which are 123 and 160 feet deep.